offbyone/ideas/content/old/asides/dah-dahdah-dah-dahdah-dah-dah-dah-dah-dahdah.md

 slug: dah-dahdah-dah-dahdah-dah-dah-dah-dah-dahdah
 status: draft

-As the strains of John Williams\' score waft from the speakers, and the 1977 edition of the opening text scrolls by\...
+As the strains of John Williams' score waft from the speakers, and the 1977 edition of the opening text scrolls by\...

 This is a bit like coming home after a long voyage, or finding a friend long thought lost.

-I\'m an emotional geek, I know.
+I'm an emotional geek, I know.